nomedal/manjaro_setup/README.md

 	'''

 ## Package management
 	In general when you want to install something you have to download a package and build them.
-A tidy way to do this, is to first make a directory for your builds e.g -/builds in your home directory and cd into this dir.
-Then:
+First make a directory for your builds e.g -/builds in your home directory.
+	Cd into this directory, then:

 	'''
 	git clone https://aur.archlinux.org/PACKAGENAME